phpMussel/Docs/readme.en.md

 #### <a name="INSTALLING_SIGNATURES"></a>2.1 INSTALLING SIGNATURES

-Since v1.0.0, signatures aren't included in the phpMussel package.
 Signatures are required by phpMussel for detecting specific threats.
 There are 3 main methods to install signatures:

 1. Generate signatures using "SigTool" and install manually.
-2. Download signatures from "phpMussel/Signatures" and install manually.
+2. Download signatures from "phpMussel/Signatures" or "phpMussel/Examples" and install manually.

 ##### 2.1.0 Generate signatures using "SigTool" and install manually.

 *See: [SigTool documentation](https://github.com/phpMussel/SigTool#documentation).*

 *Also note: SigTool only processes the signatures from ClamAV.
-In order to obtain the signature from other sources, such as those written specifically for phpMussel, which includes the signatures necessary for detecting phpMussel's test samples, this method will need to be supplemented by one of the other methods mentioned here.*
+In order to obtain signatures from other sources, such as those written specifically for phpMussel, which includes the signatures necessary for detecting phpMussel's test samples, this method will need to be supplemented by one of the other methods mentioned here.*

-##### 2.3.3 Download signatures from "phpMussel/Signatures" and install manually.
+##### 2.1.1 Download signatures from "phpMussel/Signatures" or "phpMussel/Examples" and install manually.

 Firstly, go to [phpMussel/Signatures](https://github.com/phpMussel/Signatures).
 The repository contains various GZ-compressed signature files.
-Download the files that you need, decompress them, and copy the decompressed files to the `/vault/signatures` directory to install them.
-List the names of the copied files to the `active` directive in your phpMussel configuration to activate them.
+Download the files that you need, decompress them, and copy them to the signatures directory of your installation.

+Alternatively, download the most recent ZIP from [phpMussel/Examples](https://github.com/phpMussel/Examples).
+You can then copy/paste the signatures from that archive to your installation.

 ---